 There is essential to know what you want from postmortems as a company.
 I prefer to look at postmortems as a way to improve internal processes and as learning materials for newcomers.

-- many of tooling are good to have written recoding what happened and how we improve things in the future
+- most tools are good at recording what happened and how you plan to improve things in the future